eps696/stylegan2/README.md

 * support of custom CUDA-compiled TF ops and (slower) Python-based reference ops

 also, from [Aydao] ::
-* "digression" technique (funky image displacements)
+* funky "digression" technique (added inside the network for ~6x speed-up)
 * cropping square models to non-square aspect ratio (experimental)

 also, from [Peter Baylies] and [skyflynil] ::